 The data translator bridges the gap between business and data science

-Last month I came across a case study from Collibra customer DBS Bank in which Chief Data and Transformation Officer, Paul Cobban, shares insights into the bank’s Data First program.
+Last month I came across a case study from DBS Bank in which Chief Data and Transformation Officer, Paul Cobban, shares insights into the bank’s Data First program.
 This program has identified a critical new role – that of the data translator – to support the data science team.

-The data translator translates data science concepts to the business, and ensures that data science outcomes deliver actual business needs.
-The data translator is the link between the hard core data scientist or data engineer and the business – knowing enough about each to bridge the gap between the technical teams and the business to ensure that:
+The data translator translates data science concepts to the business and ensures that data science outcomes deliver actual business needs.
+The data translator is the link between the hardcore data scientist or data engineer and the business – knowing enough about each to bridge the gap between the technical teams and the business to ensure that:

-- Data analytics projects have defined, measurable goals
+- Data analytics projects have defined measurable goals

 - The results of data analytics projects can be understood by a non-technical audience